SantosOMartinez/codepath-project-1/readme.md

 Describe any challenges encountered while building the app:

 Compared to SwiftUI, editing the style of a given view is less intuitive and has a lower DX (developer experience) in general.
-Other than that I guess the biggest challenge is working with storyboard having to fight its different constraint issues.
+Other than that I guess the biggest challenge is working with Storyboard having to fight its different constraint issues.

 I can compare this to when first learning Rust where the lack of knowledge creates friction with the use of the compiler.
 I assume as I get better at understanding all of the hidden complexities of Storyboard I will start enjoying the experience more.
 I think the greatest point of friction just comes with the inherent lack of expertise in this area rather than a flaw in the way the system is built.